katyacano/milestone-project-4/README.md

 - Assigning a specific Staff status to each user and only allowing those users labeled as Staff access to product management site features
 - Users must sign in to view order history and personal profile details
 - Users cannot view other users' previous order history and personal information
-- If a users tries to enter a url for a protected area of the site, the Django @login required decorator and superuser class will stop the action and flash a warning message stating that only store owners are allowed access to that area
+- If a user tries to enter a url for a protected area of the site, the Django @login required decorator and superuser class will stop the action and flash a warning message stating that only store owners are allowed access to that area
 - If a user tries to checkout with an empty shopping bag, a warning messages lets them know that there is nothing in their shopping bag
 - Email fields with correct email structure are required fields for registering onto the site as a new user
 - When registering as a new user, a visitor is required to enter email and password twice to ensure they enter information correctly